 I am the personal representative for my brother's estate.
 I'm trying to identify his active credit accounts so that I can compile a list of creditors for the estate.
 Is it possible for the estate executor to order a credit report for the deceased?

-When compiling the list of debts, keep in mind that not all creditors report to all of the credit reporting agencies, so it may be a good idea to request his report from Equifax and Trans Union as well.
+When compiling the list of debts, keep in mind that not all creditors report to each of the credit reporting agencies, so it may be a good idea to request his reports from Equifax and Trans Union as well.

-Thanks for asking.
+Thanks for asking,